0xDBFB7/ionprinter/documents/bowtie.md

 [1]: http://www.rmcybernetics.com/projects/DIY_Devices/diy-induction-heater.htm

-The primary reason for the large array of smaller emitter bowties is to reduce the space-charge forces before neutralization.
-Confining
+The primary reason for the large array of small emitter bowties is to reduce the space-charge forces before neutralization.

 The pressure required in each bowtie is also far lower.
-This eases simulation, as the low Knudsen number avoids turbulent effects and allows simple rarefied-gas monte-carlo methods to be used.
+This eases simulation, as the high Knudsen number avoids turbulent effects and allows simple rarefied-gas monte-carlo methods to be used.

+Ostensibly it also reduces the current density requirements for hot cathodes, but this isn't really a design driver.

 High pressures would also mandate temperatures well above the boiling point of the print material, which would complicate things from a materials science viewpoint (by accelerating interfacial reactions, increasing vapor pressures), produce messy, ill-defined vapor that could be contaminated with macro-scale droplets (as learned from early zinc testing), increase power consumption (though this may be offset by the greater surface area), and require that all upstream systems be gas-tight, rather than simply optically opaque.

+/ It also simplifies the collimation of the vaporized material; a simple multi-stage gas lens is sufficient for this regime.

 Because the bowties approach the part from different angles, this also eliminates the need for a linear stage to move different faces of the part into line-of-sight.
 As long as the print array is slightly larger than the part,